MicrosoftDocs/powerapps-docs/articles/data-platform-create-entity.md

    ms.date="08/01/2016"
    ms.author="karthikb"/>

-# Create a custom entity in Common Data Model
+# Create a custom entity in the Common Data Model
 Create a custom entity to store data that's specific to your organization, and show that data by developing an app that refers to the entity.

 Create an entity: